huaxiaozhong1/Watching-Sensors-with-ESP32--Expressjs-Twilio-Sync-for-IoT/readme.md

 * sudo npm install --save

 * Apply for account information from Twilio-Sync, fill them into .env.
 There are 3 parameters: TWILIO_ACCOUNT_SID, TWILIO_API_KEY, TWILIO_API_SECRET.
+Fill the parameters into .env at the folder.

 * npm start